axibase/atsd-use-cases/tutorials/weighted-avg/README.md

 Alternatively, it may be helpful to compare the modified chart with the original to calculate concrete monthly baselines.
 Airport traffic and use is seasonal, as such comparing values month to month may be misleading.

-With the moving average calculation included year-on-year monthly data is calculated.
+With the weighted average calculation included year-on-year monthly data is calculated.

 ![](./images/ra-009.png)